-Relationships between landlords and tenants in Wahpeton, North Dakota can get contentious.
+Relationships between landlords and tenants in Grafton, North Dakota can get combative.
 It's difficult to be a tenant or a landlord.
-If one or both parties are not aware of their legal rights and responsibilities, conflicts can arise.
+If one or both parties are not aware of their legal rights and obligations, conflicts can arise.

-Tenants and landlords have several legal rights and responsibilities.
+Tenants and landlords have numerous legal rights and responsibilities.
 In general, these rights don't conflict with one another, as long as both parties are clear about what they are, and act accordingly.

-Much like landlords have a right to get paid for the service they provide, tenants have a right to get what they pay for: a suitable place to live.
-In Wahpeton, North Dakota, all residential rental agreements carry an "implied warranty of habitability."
+Much like landlords have a right to get paid for the service they provide, tenants have a right to get what they pay for: a suitable place to reside.
+In Grafton, North Dakota, all residential rental agreements carry an "implied warranty of habitability."
 This means that a landlord implicitly guarantees that any residence he or she rents will be fit for human habitation.
-In general, an unit will be automatically deemed uninhabitable if it lacks running water, electricity, heat, and adequate protection from the elements.
-There are several more factors that can be considered, as well, but those are some of the basics.
+In general, an unit will be automatically deemed uninhabitable if it lacks running water, electricity, heat, and acceptable protection from the elements.
+There are numerous more factors that can be considered, as well, but those are some of the basics.

-Can a Wahpeton, North Dakota Landlord/Tenant Lawyer Help?
+Can a Grafton, North Dakota Landlord/Tenant Lawyer Help?

 Tenants and landlords always want to avoid getting into any serious disputes - these disputes interfere with the tenant's living arrangement, and the landlord's business.
 In short, they help nobody.
 While a good Grafton, North Dakota attorney can definately help his or her client prevail in such a dispute, they may be more essential for their ability to help prevent such disputes from escalating in the first place.